tbgitoo/USDX/COMPILING.md

 If you want to use the script at https://github.com/AlexanderAgd/SDL2-Android/, the command would be something like

-./build_SDL2.sh  --api=21 --arch=armeabi-v7a
+./build_SDL2.sh  --api=29 --arch=armeabi-v7a

-or similar depending on what the architecture and version
+or similar depending on what the architecture and version.
+Android API version of at least 29 is generally required to have access to midi via Amidi.h, so we compile everything at API version of at least 29

+Of the libraries produced, we use the shard object libraries libSDL2.so and libSDL2_image.so, as well as the static archive libraries libcpufeatures.a, libjpeg.a, and libpng.a.
+These are produced in the liball folder, and should be copied over to dist/external/armeabi-v7a for the .so files, and libcpufeatures.a, libjpeg.a and libpng.a to dist/external/armeabi-v7a/lib

 Freetype:

 git clone https://github.com/castle-engine/android-freetype/

-Edit the make file to copy the libfreetype.so library for the armeabi-v7a architecture to the correct pace at dists/android/external/armeabi-v7a
+Edit the make file to copy the libfreetype.so library for the armeabi-v7a architecture to the correct pace at dists/android/external/armeabi-v7a, i.e. add something of the type
+	cp -f Android/libs/armeabi-v7a/libfreetype.so \
+	  path/to/USDX/dists/android/external/armeabi-v7a/libfreetype.so

 make build

 Sqlite3

 https://github.com/stockrt/sqlite3-android

+cd /whereever/you/have/sqlite3-android
+make

+This defaults to the lowest compatible Android level, which is typically 19, this should be OK

 lua
 https://www.lua.org/ftp/lua-5.4.6.tar.gz